Moving To Montreal - Where Should I Live?

 Access to other Montreal neighbourhoods and downtown is provided through the blue and orange transport lines.

-Neighbourhood for Families in Montreal
+Neighbourhood for Families moving to Montreal

 Montreal is known to be one of the best city to raise a family in Canada.
 Indeed, the provincial program to help families access kindergarten at a reasonable price makes the city attractive to raise young children.
 The generous number of parks and “ruelles vertes” where kids can play safely is part of all the amazing initiative from the Montreal administration.
 Here are some of the best neighbourhoods for families.